Visit Moscow and St Petersburg in Russia with On The Go Tours

 Russia Group Tours

-Have that perfect winter break in Russia: snowy landscapes, hot steamy banyas and plenty of vodka to keep you warm.
-Our Christmas and New Year tours follow similar itineraries and offer all the same inclusions as our summer tours, as well as some added winter escapades such as cross-country skiing or ice skating.
-Escape to Russia this holiday season for a white Christmas in stunning St Petersburg and thrilling New Year in Moscow's Red Square! read more
+Have that perfect winter break in Russia with snowy landscapes, hot steamy banyas and plenty of vodka to keep you warm.
+Our Christmas and New Year tours follow our popular group tour itineraries with some added winter escapades such as cross-country skiing or ice skating.
+Escape to Russia this holiday season for a white Christmas in stunning St. Petersburg and a thrilling New Year in Moscow's Red Square!

 With a recent change in regulations on tourist visas to Russia, it is now possible to visit St Petersburg without having to organise a Russia tourist visa.
 So long as you are travelling to Russia for less than 72 hours and have arranged sightseeing, you do not need to get a Russian tourist visa.
 Our visa free Russia tours take in the highlights of St Petersburg and also include a visit (via ferry) to neighbouring Finland and Estonia - so you can explore the fascinating European capitals of Helsinki and Tallinn, each with their own distinct character and charm.

-If you are short on time and want to experience the highlights of Russia in one short burst, why not opt for one of our city breaks to Moscow and St Petersburg.
-Marvel at the amazing art collection at the Hermitage Museum housed in the majestic Winter Palace and investigate St Petersburg’s buzzing bar and jazz scene, or head to Moscow and stroll through iconic Red Square, gaze at the whimsical multi-coloured St Basil’s Cathedral and check out the ballet.
+If you're short on time and want to experience the highlights of Russia over a long weekend, why not opt for one of our city breaks to Moscow and St. Petersburg.
+Marvel at the amazing art collections of St. Petersburg’s and choose to see the ballet or head to Moscow to gaze at the whimsical multi-coloured St Basil’s Cathedral and enjoy the nightlife.
 Can't choose between the two?
-Then do them both with our 6 day combo tour of Russia's top two cities.
+Then do them both with our 6 day combo tour.